SeldonIO/k8s-local-docker-registry/readme.md

     Log into each node in the cluster and ensure that the docker daemon is running with the right "Insecure Registries' list.

+    ```sh
     docker info|grep -i -A5 'Insecure Registries'
+    ```

+- Docker for Mac issue

+    You may see an error like the following

+    ```
+    Get http://127.0.0.1:5000/v2/: dial tcp 127.0.0.1:5000: getsockopt: connection refused
+    ```

+    Since docker is running in a VM on the mac, its not possible to directly use "127.0.0.1:5000".
+    Use socat running in a container as a workaround.

+    ```sh
+    docker run --rm --privileged \
+        --pid=host gsunner/ubuntu-socat \
+        nsenter -t 1 -u -n -i socat TCP-LISTEN:5000,fork TCP:docker.for.mac.localhost:5000
+    ```